nditcommunity/ndit-code-of-conduct/code_of_conduct.md

 ### Intra-community

-- Cameras are encouraged during online meetups but not necessary.
+- Webcam use is welcome during online meetups but not necessary.
 - Always ask for permission in Slack prior to connecting with others outside Slack.

 ### Outside of Community